jaymistry4/dotnet-core-api/README.md

 #### Steps to run

 - Update the connection string in appsettings.json in DotNetCore.API
+- Restore packages
-- Build whole solution.
+- Build the whole solution
 - In Solution Explorer, make sure that DotNetCore.API is selected as the Startup Project
+- Create database, name it "WideWorldImporters"
+- Perform Migration or Use SQL script (WideWorldImporters.sql) to setup tables in database
-- In Visual Studio, press "Control + F5".
+- In Visual Studio, press "Control + F5" or Run the program using command line